-Summary : When you're standing on the outdoor platform of the Polar Rover, the chill Arctic air feels invigorating.
-But not as much as the sight of the huge polar bear that wanders up alongside.
-Safely elevated above, you’re nonetheless just feet away as you peer down at its shaggy, cream-colored bulk.
-Noticing you, it stops, sniffs, and turns its face your way, curious.
-Awed, you draw in a deep breath, respecting the silence.
-The big bear ambles, then halts again, rises on his haunches to peer at you more deliberately.
-You grin like a child, filled with delight.
-You watch.
-You wonder.
+Summary : When you're standing on the outdoor platform of the Polar Rover, the chill Arctic air feels invigorating, but not as much as the sight of the huge polar bear.
+Sometimes they are silhouetted against the horizon, slowly moving shadows on the vast expanse of tundra.
+On other occasions, one may wander right up alongside us.
+Safely elevated above the bear, you’re nonetheless just feet away as you peer down at its shaggy, cream-colored bulk.
+Noticing, it may stop, sniff and turn its face your way, curious.
+Surrounded by the silence of the tundra, the big bear ambles, then halts again.
+It may rise on its haunches to peer at you more deliberately.
 Minutes go by, perhaps an hour, who knows?
-On the tundra, among the bears, time stands still.
-Arrive in Churchill for one of nature's most wondrous wildlife encounters!
+Out here among the bears, time stands still.

 Activities : Birding, Culture